iranzoferri/continuous-delivery-example/README.md

 # src
 ```

-Init the repository and upload it to github:
+Init the repository and upload it to github (generate it first on github):
 ```bash
 git init
 git add .